 The following factors may be considered for TSCTSF discovery and selection:

 - DNN and S-NSSAI.
 When the NF discovers the TSCTSF for a DNN/S-NSSAI, the NRF provides the NF with NF profile(s) of TSCTSF instance(s) belonging to single TSCTSF Set for a given DNN/S-NSSAI.
-For example, the same TSCTSF Set shall be selected by the PCF serving PDU Sessions for this DNN and S-NSSAI to notify the TSCTSF for a PDU Session that is potentially impacted by the (g)PTP time synchronization service.
+For example, the same TSCTSF Set shall be selected by the PCF serving PDU Sessions for this DNN and S-NSSAI to notify the TSCTSF for a PDU Session that is potentially impacted by the (g)PTP time synchronization service or for a PDU Session that is potentially impacted by the DetNet service.

 - GPSI or External Group Identifier.
 TSCTSF NF consumers (which manage network signalling not based on SUPI/SUCI (e.g. the NEF)) select a TSCTSF instance based on the GPSI or External Group ID range the UE's GPSI or External Group ID belongs to or based on the results of a discovery procedure with NRF using the UE's GPSI or External Group ID as input for TSCTSF discovery.